jaderigby/Wirestorm/README.md

 ![Rating Example](http://www.mightywebtools.com/wirestorm/readme-images/rating-thumb.png)

-### +mobile-nav()
+### +menu-drawer()

 __Description:__

-The mobile nav widget should come before the `siteWrapper` id.
+The menu drawer widget should come before the `siteWrapper` id.
 They are sibling elements.
 A good practice is to nest `nav.jade` under both the `mobile-nav` widget, as well as within the `siteWrapper`.
 This allows you to edit one file, and have both locations stay consistent.
 The `mobile-nav` widget is to be used in tandem with the `menu-trigger` widget.

 __Example:__

 ```
 body
-	+mobile-nav()
+	+menu-drawer()
 		include app/nav
-	div#siteWrapper
+	#siteWrapper
 		nav.desktop-nav
 			include app/nav
+		+menu-trigger()
 ```

 ### +menu-trigger()